NaveenNotOrg/first-app/README.md

     b. npm install it will install all third party libraries
     c. now run the command npm run dev

+# Added a Message component

+# Now open a new terminal and add bootstrap

+npm i bootstrap

+reference for copying from bootstrap is https://getbootstrap.com/docs/5.3/components/list-group/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.